precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

    The directory you chose as prefix now contains libraries in `<prefix>/lib` and the all the Boost headers in `<prefix>/include`.
    You may now safely remove the boost directory from step 1.

-4. If you selected `/usr/local` as prefix, you do not have to do anything else.
-If you used a custom `<prefix>` you have to add the following line to your `.bashrc`:
+4. If you selected `/usr/local` as prefix, you probably do not have to do anything else (depends on your system).
+If you used a custom `<prefix>`, you have to add the following line to your `.bashrc`:

    ```bash
    export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:<prefix>/lib/cmake/Boost-1.87.0